 Winter storage procedures vary depending on climate, type of storage and length of storage.
 Check with your dealer/storage facility manager for their advice on what works best in your climate.
+Winterization functions are best performed by your Nautique dealer.
+Refer to your engine operation and maintenance manual for more information.

-When storing your boat up on a rack system, it is important the racks adequately support the hull bottom.
+When storing your boat up on a rack system, it is important that the racks adequately support the hull bottom.